-Any pupil who is a dependent of military personnel shall be granted up to 5 days of excused absence or independent study when the parent is either deployed or returning from a deployment.
+- with district policy (Education Code 46014) - In such instances, the student shall attend at least the minimum school day. - The student shall be excused for this purpose on no more than four days per school month. - 8.
+Any pupil who is a dependent of military personnel shall be granted up to 5 days of excused absence or independent study in order to spend time with the parent when the parent is either deployed or returning from a deployment.